Seeking compromise deal, Greece warns it might skip IMF payment

 Greece owes a total of about 320 billion euros, of which about 65 percent is to euro zone governments and the IMF, and about 8.7 percent to the ECB.

-Many euro zone capitals appear unwilling to offer Athens too much slack, fearing it would undermine fiscal rigor across the bloc and boost radicals in their own countries clamoring for an end to years of austerity.
+Many euro zone capitals appear unwilling to offer Athens too much slack, fearing it would undermine fiscal rigour across the bloc and boost radicals in their own countries clamouring for an end to years of austerity.

 If Greece skips the IMF payment, the immediate consequences are hard to predict.
 However, officials have warned for months that a default could ultimately push Greece out of the single European currency and unleash possible turmoil on world markets.